wwmmkk/FrameGlimpse/README.md

 ## 6. Diagnostic Logs and Feedback

-Frame Glimpse may keep a local rolling diagnostic log on your device to help diagnose technical problems, crashes, failed media processing, scanning issues, import/export issues, Live Activity issues, and other app functionality problems.
+FrameGlimpse may keep a local rolling diagnostic log on your device to help diagnose technical problems, crashes, failed media processing, scanning issues, import/export issues, Live Activity issues, and other app functionality problems.

 The diagnostic log may include: